 Tony Vitello introduced as San Francisco Giants manager after team makes historic hire

-At a news conference at Oracle Park, president of baseball operations Buster Posey said, "When we first started talking to Tony it was abundantly clear that he is was a natural leader."
+At a news conference at Oracle Park, more than a week after the team announced the hiring, president of baseball operations Buster Posey said, "When we first started talking to Tony it was abundantly clear that he is was a natural leader."

 "Tony is a teacher, he's a motivator, a tireless worker and someone who understands how to build culture.
 We believe his leadership is not only going to impact our clubhouse, but it's also going to impact our organization and our entire fanbase as well," Posey added.